Climate change: NZ lacks co-ordinated plan

 A Government-commissioned report has acknowledged New Zealand doesn't have a co-ordinated plan to deal with future climate change, which threatens to damage hundreds of billions of dollars of property and infrastructure.

-The Climate Change Adaptation Technical Working Group's stocktake report, released this morning, forms a first step toward putting New Zealand on track with other countries already begun to adapting to more frequent extreme weather and sea levels which could be up to a metre higher by 2100.
+The Climate Change Adaptation Technical Working Group's stocktake report, released this morning, forms a first step toward putting New Zealand on track with other countries which have already begun adapting to more frequent extreme weather and sea levels which could be up to a metre higher by 2100.

 It revealed a range of weak spots and knowledge gaps - notably that there was no nationally co-ordinated strategy, and that New Zealand tended to react to events instead of preparing for them.